NodebotsCapeTown/NodeCptMeetupAug2014/README.md

 Typically you would need to setup your Arduino for Nodebots by loading Firmata on there.
 If you use your own Arduino for Nodebots you will need to do that.
 If you use one of the supplied Arduinos it will already have Firmata on there.

-To setup your Arduino follow these (setup steps)[http://node-ardx.org/]
+To setup your own Arduino follow these [setup steps](http://node-ardx.org/] - or ask us to help you.

 ### Install packages